School Security Assessment Tool (SSAT)

 Date Performed:

-This page presents a full, printable list of recommendations to improve your school’s physical security system.
-Results are divided into three categories:
+This page presents a full, printable list of recommendations.
+The results are divided into 3 categories:

 - You indicated that there were measures in your school's physical security system that you were not confident or only mildly confident would perform well to detect, delay or respond to this incident.
 A key part of your school security improvement planning should be taking steps to improve your confidence in those measures.